Thomas Eugene Creech: Confessions and other victims

-After his taking the stand at his trial in October 1975, Creech shocked the entire nation when he readily admitted his responsibility in 42 murders in nearly a dozen states.
-He alleged the first murder occurred when he was 15 (in August 1966) and drowned a friend in New Miami, Ohio.
+After his taking the stand at his trial in October 1975, Creech shocked the entire nation when he readily admitted his responsibility in at least 42 murders in nearly a dozen states.
+He alleged the first murder occurred when he was 15 (in August 1966) when he drowned a friend in New Miami, Ohio.
 In his confession, Creech claimed he had killed a gay man in San Francisco in the fall of 1966, after running away from home, and later killed five people in Ohio in contract murders while he was with the Outlaws, and later began killing people in Satanic rituals involving human sacrifices.
 In total, he claimed to know of such killings that had occurred in Burien, Washington; San Diego, San Francisco and Malibu, California; Beaver, Ogden and Salt Lake City, Utah; Tulsa, Oklahoma; Jackson Hole, Wyoming; Missoula, Montana; Wichita, Kansas, and another city in Colorado.
 He also directed the authorities to two alleged burial grounds in Los Angeles County, where he claimed they could locate 100 victims, but the searches only turned up a cow bone.

 While his confessions were shocking, authorities considered most of them to be bogus, with one officer saying that his recitation of the 'Satanic rites' had been copied word-for-word from an issue of Playboy.
-Nonetheless, they were able to link him to the murders of nine victims in total, none of whom were killed in supposed "Satanic sacrifices": Vivian Grant Robinson (50) in Sacramento, California; William Joseph Dean (22), the man whose body was found in Creech's church living quarters in Portland, Oregon; store clerk Sandra Jane Ramsamoog (19) in Salem, Oregon, who was killed not long after Dean; Gordon Lee Stanton (44) and Charles Thomas Miller near Las Vegas, Nevada; and Riogley Stewart McKenzie (22) near Baggs, Wyoming.
+Nonetheless, they were able to link him to the murders of nine victims in total, none of whom were killed in supposed "Satanic sacrifices": Vivian Grant Robinson (50) in Sacramento, California; William Joseph Dean (22), the man whose body was found in Creech's church living quarters in Portland, Oregon; store clerk Sandra Jan Ramsamoog (21) in Salem, Oregon, who was killed not long after Dean; Gordon Lee Stanton (44) and Charles Thomas Miller near Las Vegas, Nevada; and Riogley Stewart McKenzie (22) near Baggs, Wyoming.
 Among his credible victims was 70-year-old retiree Paul C. Schrader, who was stabbed to death in an apparent robbery at the Downtown Motor Hotel in Tucson, Arizona, on October 22, 1973.
 Creech was working as a fry cook in the El Bambi Cafe in Beaver, Utah, when he was arrested on December 29, 1973, for disorderly conduct and identified as the suspect after a routine police check revealed that he was wanted for Schrader's murder.
-Creech was charged with the murder, and his trial began February 28, 1974, but he was acquitted on March 6, 1974 after only hours of deliberation.
+Creech was charged with the murder, and his trial began February 28, 1974, but he was acquitted on March 6, 1974, after only hours of deliberation.
 Creech pleaded guilty to the 1974 murder of William Joseph Dean in Portland, Oregon.
 Creech was also convicted in the murder of Vivian Grant Robinson in Sacramento, California.
 He has five murder convictions in total.
 Just days before the rejection of his clemency plea in 2024, Creech was found to be the true perpetrator behind the unsolved murder of Daniel Walker in San Bernardino, California in October 1974.